-Grades are based on three (3) criteria: Skills, Knowledge, and Work Habits and students must receive a passing grade for each individual area.
+Grades are based on three (3) criteria: Skills, Knowledge, and Professional Skills and students must receive a passing grade for each individual area.
 Each area counts as one-third (1/3) of the final grade for the grading period.
+A student must maintain a 77% average for each course/system/unit didactically and in each Occupational Completion point regarding skills and professional skills.